austindaniel100/UIproj/README.md

 - **PDF Page Selection**:
   - Click and drag to select multiple pages.
   - Ctrl + click and drag to select or deselect individual pages.

+## Prompt Popup Component

+The Prompt Popup component is a versatile addition to the chatbot UI, designed to enhance user interaction through customizable prompts.
+This feature allows users to efficiently manage and utilize various prompts tailored to their specific needs.

+### Accessing the Prompt Popup

+- **Trigger Command:**
+  - To open the Prompt Popup, type `!prompt` in the chat interface.
+This command activates the component, bringing up the user interface for prompt management.

+### Features and Functionalities

+- **Custom Prompt Creation and Editing:**
+  - Users can create new prompts or edit existing ones.
+Each prompt consists of a name and content.
+  - The content can include placeholders for parameters, denoted by curly braces `{}`, which dynamically generate input fields.

+- **Dynamic Parameter Inputs:**
+  - When parameters are included in a prompt, the interface automatically generates corresponding text boxes for each parameter.
+  - Users can input specific values in these boxes, customizing the prompt before sending it to the chatbot.

+- **Intuitive Navigation:**
+  - The component supports keyboard navigation.
+Users can cycle through input fields, buttons, and other interactive elements using the Tab key.

+- **Real-Time Interaction:**
+  - As parameters are filled in, the prompt content updates in real-time, reflecting the changes immediately.
+  - This feature allows users to see how their input affects the prompt before sending it.

+- **Prompt Management:**
+  - A list of saved prompts is displayed, which users can filter by name or content.
+  - Prompts can be sorted alphabetically or by recency, aiding in quick retrieval.

+- **Sending Customized Prompts:**
+  - After customizing a prompt, users can send it directly to the chatbot.
+  - The option to include or exclude additional context with the prompt is available, catering to different interaction needs.

+- **Saving and Organizing Prompts:**
+  - New prompts can be saved for future use.
+  - Users have the option to overwrite existing prompts if they need to update them.

+### User Experience Enhancements

+- **Search Functionality:**
+  - Users can quickly find specific prompts using the search function, which filters prompts based on user input.

+- **User-Friendly Interface:**
+  - The design is focused on ease of use, with clear labels and responsive inputs.
+  - Hover effects on list items improve visual feedback and navigation.

+This component significantly streamlines the process of customizing interactions with the chatbot, especially for users who frequently engage with complex or specific queries.
+It not only enhances the flexibility of the chatbot but also adds a layer of personalization to the user experience.